 IENA/iNET-X compatible, PTPv1 client or Grandmaster, PTPv2 client, dual Ethernet output

-The KAD/BCU/140 is a full-duplex Ethernet Acra KAM-500 backplane controller, programmer, and IPv4 packet generator with a link speed of 100BASE-TX.
+The KAD/BCU/140 is a full-duplex, Ethernet, Acra KAM-500 backplane controller packet programmer and an IPv4 data packets transmitter (via a 100BaseTX link interface).

-In acquisition mode some or all acquired data is transferred from the backplane to the onboard CVT.
-Onboard, it is packetized into either an IENA or iNET-X application layer packet.
-Once the packet has been assembled, it is transmitted.
+In acquisition mode, some or all acquired data is transferred from the backplane to the onboard CVT.
+Onboard, it is packetized into either an IENA or an iNET-X application layer packet.
+Assembled packets are transmitted simultaneously on both Ethernet outputs.
 For asynchronous bus data, the KAD/BCU/140 supports aperiodic transmission for efficient bandwidth use, whereby a packet is not generated if no fresh data has been acquired from a packetizer user-module.